 Michał Misiek, Airly’s head of research and development, said that the “mobile sensors placed in zero-emission cars moving around Warsaw will give a new dimension to the map of pollution in the city”, adding that although similar systems have been tested, there has been no “satisfactory solution” for “reliable mobile air quality measurements”.

 Airly currently has 143 air quality sensors in Warsaw and 100 in Kraków, where the company started and is based.
 In total, it has almost 3,000 sensors in Poland and is present in an increasing number of countries.

 Poland continues to struggle with problems with its air quality, which is among the worst in Europe.
 Among the EU’s 50 most polluted cities, 36 are Polish, according to data from the World Health Organisation.

-Towns and cities in the south of the country fare particularly badly in rankings by Polish Smog Alarm, an NGO that emerged from a citizens’ group in Kraków and has since become a nationwide network of groups promoting education and anti-pollution measures.
+Towns and cities in the south of the country fare particularly badly in rankings by Polish Smog Alert, an NGO that emerged from a citizens’ group in Kraków and has since become a nationwide network of groups promoting education and anti-pollution measures.